septum-sacrament-consult-wow/meta-abaco-distro/README.md

 Flash the images into RAM, example below is for the SBC314

-### Network booting
+### U-Boot (over network)
-This is the most convinient way to boot the board when rebuilding the filesystem and kernel image.
+This is the most convinient way to setup u-boot when rebuilding the filesystem and kernel image on a host machine.
 ```
 bootargs "console=tty0 console=ttyS0,115200n8"
 setenv bootcmd "run boottftp"